kohlhofer/Crossings/chapters/chapter-06.md

 He watches it all, saying nothing.
 The room is full of people who have nowhere else to go, nothing else to do.
 They drink because it helps, or because it doesn't matter, or because the alternative is worse.

 Time passes.
 The glasses multiply, empty and forgotten.
 Lila's humming grows louder, more discordant.
 Amos continues his muttered conversation with the floor.
 The man by the door returns to his weeping.
 Others come and go, faces blurred by alcohol and shadow.

+Eli stands abruptly, fishing more coins from her pocket.
+She counts them in her palm, then laughs at what she sees.
+"Easy come," she says to no one.
+She heads for the door, but stops, turns back.
+"River's not frozen yet."
+Her eyes are bright with something—alcohol, mischief, or both.
+She disappears into the cold.

 He leaves before dark, the sound of laughter and argument fading behind him.
 The cold air hits him, clearing his head, sharpening his vision.
 Above, clouds gather thick and heavy.
 The river flows unchanged, its current moving steady and sure toward the sea.